Thursday, September 10, 2020

 The lighting that the photo is taken in really affects how the IEG looks doesn't it!

-I can supply any 7mm name for a Terrier as well as the etched plates as shown here and below. £18 including postage.
+I can supply any 7mm name for a Terrier as well as the etched plates as shown here and below. £25 including postage. (as of Sept 2024)

 Above are the names just printed on white paper with the etched number and works plate alongside.
 I do have another for 36 Bramley if anyone wants one by the way.